gvwilson/sdxjs/async-programming/index.md

 which stores characters common in Western European languages in a single byte and uses multi-byte sequences for other symbols.
-If we don't specify a character encoding, `fs.readFileAsync` gives us an array of bytes rather than an array of characters.
+If we don't specify a character encoding, `fs.readFileAsync` gives us an array of bytes rather than a string of characters.
+We can tell we've made this mistake when we try to call a method of `String` and [Node][node.js] tells us we can't.
 :::

 The next step is to count the lines in multiple files.